-- 26. The Applicant submitted that, although the legislative framework is different in Australia, collective bargaining in the chicken growing industry is common practice in Australia and it has been repeatedly authorised by the Australian Competition and Consumer Commission (the ACCC).
-The Applicant considers that the Proposed Arrangements are no different to those arrangements that have been authorised in Australia. - 27.
+- 25. The Applicant submitted that, although the legislative framework is different in Australia, collective bargaining in the chicken growing industry is common practice in Australia and it has been repeatedly authorised by the Australian Competition and Consumer Commission (the ACCC).
+The Applicant considers that the Proposed Arrangements are no different to those arrangements that have been authorised in Australia. - 26.
 In the past, the ACCC has recognised that collective bargaining between chicken growers can lessen competition but that it can also have public benefits.
-Because of these benefits, the ACCC has regularly authorised independent chicken growers to collectively bargain in groups with a processor since the industry was deregulated in the 1990s. - 27.1 The public benefits from collective bargaining that the ACCC has identified include: - 27.1.1 transaction cost savings as collective bargaining removes the need for individual negotiations between growers and processors; and - 27.1.2 improved input into contracts resulting in efficiencies.
-The ACCC has acknowledged that when negotiating with large suppliers, small businesses can be at a disadvantage, in terms of resources and experience of negotiating in complex commercial environments.
+Because of these benefits, the ACCC has regularly authorised independent chicken growers to collectively bargain in groups with a processor since the industry was deregulated in the 1990s.